Indiana Supreme Court

 The Indiana Supreme Court provides the compensation rate for senior judges in Administrative Rule 5.
 A senior judge receives $100 per day for the first 30 days of service in a calendar year and may be paid up to $250 per day for over 30 days of service if funding is available.
 Senior judges may not be paid as senior judges for more than 100 days per year.

 Senior Judges who serve less than a full day are no longer required to accumulate time into whole day increments.
 A senior judge who serves less than the daily calendar of the court shall report only the fractional amount of the day served for payment and credit.

-Senior Judges who serve as special judges are paid according to a schedule established by the Director of the Division of State Court Administration (Compensation Schedule).
+Senior Judges who serve as special judges are paid according to a schedule established by the Director of the Indiana Office of Court Services (Compensation Schedule).
 Senior Judges are not entitled to compensation for special judge service when the service is performed on the same day he or she serves as a senior judge.

 In addition, those who serve more than 30 days per year may be considered state employees for purposes of state insurance benefits, including group health, life, dental and vision insurance benefits.
 This eligibility has, in time, served as an incentive for many former judges to serve as senior judges.

-The Division of State Court Administration pays senior judge compensation.
-A senior judge must file a claim for compensation with the Division of State Court Administration (Senior Judge Compensation Claims forms).
-The Division will then present the claim to the Auditor of State for payment.
+The Indiana Office of Court Services pays senior judge compensation.
+A senior judge must file a claim for compensation (Senior Judge Compensation Claims forms).
+The Office will then present the claim to the Auditor of State for payment.
 Claims for compensation must be made within 30 days of the date of service.